-These full-service websites are made for managing regular, periodic billing, like utilities payments, but are also ideal for individual transactions, like tax payments, or online license transactions – including pets licenses, hunting fees or the DMV.
+These full-service websites are made for managing regular, periodic billing, like utilities payments, but are also ideal for individual transactions, like tax payments, or online license transactions – including pets licenses, hunting fees or motor vehicle registration.

 The consumer benefits of an EBPP seem obvious:

 Benefits of an EBPP for public sector banking

 In addition to improving citizen satisfaction, full-service digital billing and payment systems also create cost and operational efficiencies at a time that government entities are facing declining budgets.

 “Updating how you process payments is a win-win for both government agencies and citizens.
 It can reduce operational costs and help you do more with less,” Busch says.
 “Less time spent by staff responding to inbound payment inquiries by phone and email.
 Less balancing and reconciling.
 And reporting will become more automated, which also helps free up staff to work on other activities and projects that benefit the public.
 You can even encourage timely payer behavior with integrated communications and reminders.”